 - What is the expectation of your audience?

-Dale Canergie, once said “there are always three speeches, for every one you actually gave.
+Dale Canergie, once said, “there are always three speeches, for every one you actually gave.
 The one you practiced, the one you gave, and the one you wished you gave”.

 As I mentioned before, the skill of presentation is mainly to deal with the public.
 The public in this instance are the people you come into contact with every day.
 If you want to create a lasting impression on people you need to be a good presenter.

 Facilitation mainly focuses on progress rather than arguments.
 It is very common during meetings to drift away from the point being discussed and so it is very important that the facilitator does not lose focus.

-- Focus on progress – the key to successful facilitation is to focus on progress.
+- Focus on Progress – the key to successful facilitation is to focus on progress.
 To achieve this you need to set the right tone of the meeting and ensure that the participants are motivated from the start to end.
 You will also need to use your feedback life skills to ensure that information is flowing smoothly and at the end of it all a consensus has to be built.

-- Interpersonal skills – to manage progress you need not only keep things on track but, you also need to use good interpersonal skills.
+- Interpersonal Skills – to manage progress you need not only keep things on track but, you also need to use good interpersonal skills.
 These will include having a good command of; rapport building; effective communication verbal and non-verbal; listening actively and how you use your question technique.

-- Personal characteristics – we all have different characteristics though I feel that the following are a must have to achieve better facilitation; ability to learn; sensitivity; openness to change; self-awareness; friendliness and off-course some sense of humour.
+- Personal Characteristics – we all have different characteristics though I feel that the following are a must have to achieve better facilitation; ability to learn; sensitivity; openness to change; self-awareness; friendliness and off-course some sense of humour.

 The key to an effective team meeting is to know why the meeting is being held.
 So before you call for a meeting ensure that your mind is clear and certain as to why you are calling for the meeting.

-As a leader only hold meeting when necessary.
-I have worked in companies where meeting are held unnecessarily.
-Meetings if not well planned for can be a share waste of company time as they take way the time for doing other duties.
+As a leader only hold meetings when necessary.
+I have worked in companies where meetings are held unnecessarily.
+Meetings if not well planned for can be a share waste of company time as they take away the time for doing other duties.

 To achieve this you need to build your knowledge base and step out of the box.
 In fact let’s just say remove the box altogether; think about what you are doing as a group and get a lot of practice.

-I hope you have learnt something from the three series I will end with a Chinese proverb ~ “Tell me and I will forget; show me and I may remember; involve me and I’ll understand”.
+I hope you have learned something from the three series I will end with a Chinese proverb ~ “Tell me and I will forget; show me and I may remember; involve me and I’ll understand”.
 Until next time remember to “standout tall and be counted”.